twmitchel/TS2Kit/README.md

 # _TS2Kit_: Differentiable Spherical Harmonic Transforms in PyTorch
 _TS2Kit_ (**Version 1.0**) is a self-contained PyTorch library which computes auto-differentiable forward and inverse discrete Spherical Harmonic Transforms (**SHTs**).
 The routines in _TS2Kit_ are based on the seminal _S2Kit_ and _SOFT_ packages, but are designed for evaluation on a GPU.
 Specifically, the Discrete Legendre Transform (**DLT**) is computed via sparse matrix multiplication in what is essentially a tensorized version of the so-called "semi-naive" algorithm.
 This enables parallelization while keeping memory footprint small, and the end result are auto-differentiable forward and inverse SHTs that are fast and efficient in a practical sense.
-For example, given a spherical signal (tensor) taking values on a 128 X 128 spherical grid with b = 4096 batch dimensions,  _TS2Kit_ computes a forward SHT followed by an inverse SHT in approximately in tens of milliseconds at floating precision.
+For example, given a spherical signal (tensor) taking values on a 128 X 128 spherical grid with b = 4096 batch dimensions,  _TS2Kit_ computes a forward SHT followed by an inverse SHT in approximately tens of milliseconds at floating precision.

 ## Dependencies
 - [PyTorch >= 1.10](https://pytorch.org)